-Senior Researcher, Development Policy Research Unit - University of Cape Town
+Senior Research Analyst, Development Policy Research Unit - University of Cape Town

 At the same time, reductions in transport costs and progress in information and communications technology (ICT) have created services and agri-businesses that share firm characteristics with manufacturing.1 Like manufacturing, they are tradable and have high value added per worker.
 They have the capacity for learning and productivity growth, and some exhibit scale and agglomeration economies.2 Importantly, between 1998 and 2015, services exports grew more than six times faster than merchandise exports across Africa.3 Notably, firm capabilities—the tacit knowledge and working practices embodied in the firm—play a central role in determining productivity and quality.
 For lack of a better term, we call these “industries without smokestacks” (IWOSS) to distinguish them from traditional, “smokestacks” industries.
 We define IWOSS activities as those that (i) are tradable; (ii) have high value added per worker relative to average economy-wide productivity, as well as exhibit capacity for technological change and productivity growth; and (iii) can absorb large numbers of moderately skilled labor.
 In addition, IWOSS sectors show some evidence of scale or agglomeration economies.